ed-marquez/hedera-repo-info-consolidator/hedera-smart-contracts_repo_combined_md.md

 $ cast --help
 ```
 <!-- Filename: README.md -->
+:warning: :bangbang: ***All examples and contracts in this repository are exploration code and have NOT been audited.
+Use them at your own risk!*** :bangbang: :warning:

 # Hedera Smart Contracts

 Reference library for Smart Contracts utilized by the Hedera network with supporting files and examples.